 Is it any good?

-Handy Manny is brimming with positive content for young viewers.
-Themes of teamwork, preparedness, and mutual respect are mixed with the silly comedy that preschoolers love.
+This show is brimming with positive content for young viewers: Themes of teamwork, preparedness, and mutual respect are mixed with the silly comedy that preschoolers love.
 For example, in one episode, bickering duo Felipe and Turner ignore Manny's advice and open a glue bottle before protecting their workspace with newspaper.
 In their haste to start the project, they accidentally glue themselves together and -- after much stretching and snapping back together -- they learn that they have to get along to help their friends.

-Families can talk about how Manny and his friends cooperate to overcome challenges.
+Families can talk about how Manny and his friends cooperate to overcome challenges in Handy Manny.
 What special talents does each character contribute to the team?
 How do they resolve their differences?

 Kids: How do you handle problems with your own friends?

 Parents: Use repetition to reinforce the Spanish that your kids learn from the show.

 - Cast: Dee Bradley Baker, Kath Soucie, Wilmer Valderrama